adcomsolutions/pampy-servicenow/README.md

 # Pampy / Service Now
 [![License MIT](https://go-shields.herokuapp.com/license-MIT-blue.png)]()

 This is a semi-port of Pampy.js to Service Now.
 "Semi-port" meaning that the core functionality is left (almost) fully intact, but that the API itself has been modified for convenience in the context of Service Now.
 Code made with vanilla Pampy.js is *not* compatible!

 ## Changes

 ### Default Export

-Because Service Now does not have a requires/import keyword, we are forced to export a single variable to the global scope.
+Because Service Now does not have a requires/import API, we are forced to export a single variable to the global scope.

 This variable is '_' by default.

-### Bad Pattern Matches Return Null
+#### Bad Pattern Matches Return Null
 By default, Pampy would throw if a pattern match encountered an edge case that was not programmed in.
 This kind of "total function" enforcement is desirable in an FP environment, but not so much in Service Now, which generally favors terser scripting.
 Instead of throwing, we silently return null in these situations.

-#### Dual-Purpose Default
+#### Dual-Purpose Default Export
 To promote convenient use in shorter scripts, we make an effort to provide BOTH the pattern match expression and the 'ANY' expression in the same variable.
 This is much like how JQuery's $ export can be used as a function or a variable.

 ##### Example